PHIL 397: Capstone Seminar in Classical Modern Philosophy

 Generic Catalog Description

 This course will study selected issues from early modern philosophy.
-For philosophy majors who have already taken at least five courses in philosophy.
+Course intended for philosophy majors.
+Students should have completed five philosophy courses, including Phil.
+309.

 PHIL 397: Seminar in Classical Modern Philosophy: Kant

 This course will provide a focused look at Immanuel Kant’s critical philosophy.
 We will read much of the Critique of Pure Reason and the entire Groundwork of the Metaphysics of Morals.
 Depending on the time and the background of class members, we may also read sections of other works such as the Critique of Practical Reason, Metaphysics of Morals, and “On the Supposed Right to Lie.”
 Our aim will be to understand Kant’s project, to see its origins, its presuppositions, and its conclusions.
 We will consider Kant’s contributions to metaphysics and ethics by analyzing what he says about the nature, limitations, and capabilities of our faculty of reason.

 This will be a true seminar class with students sharing questions and text summaries in class, presenting final papers in class, and writing peer reviews of others’ work.